 Suggested rider height – 4’9″ – 5’9″

-Starting as low as $320, the RedLine BMX bike series is a keyword you can trust when looking for a trick bike to a skatepark.
+Starting as low as $320, the RedLine BMX bike series is a keyword you want to look out for when looking for a trick bike to a skatepark.

 - 20×2.35″ VTC Speedster tires